-Here we’re interested in the early and middle Bronze Age.
-The peak of early Bronze Age civilisation was a zenith in British history and the high-point of the megalithic era.
-Things then cruised along for several centuries until 1500ish.
-In the subsequent period from 1500 to 1200 this formerly vibrant, innovative culture shifted toward observance of custom and tradition, and doing things because that’s the way we’ve always done them.
-Meanwhile, background changes were starting that led to the end of the megalithic period around 1200.
+Here we’re interested in the early and middle Bronze Age, though we’ll cover the late period at the end.
+Early Bronze Age civilisation marked a high-point in British history and also the zenith of the megalithic era.
+Things cruised along for several centuries until 1500ish.
+In the subsequent period from 1500 to 1200 the culture shifted toward custom and tradition, doing things because that’s the way we’ve always done them.
+Meanwhile, emergent changes led to the end of the megalithic period around 1200.

 The Early Bronze Age